buddhist-uni/buddhist-uni.github.io/_content/articles/beyond-buddhism-and-animism-psychometric_stanford-mark-et-al.md

 openalexid: W2995527708
 ---

-> Anthropologists and religious scholars have long debated the relationship between doctrinal Theravāda Buddhism, so-called 'animism', and other folk practices in southeast Asian societies.
+> Anthropologists and religious scholars have long debated the relationship between doctrinal Theravada Buddhism, so-called 'animism', and other folk practices in southeast Asian societies.
 > A variety of models of this relationship have been proposed on the basis of ethnographic evidence.
 > We provide the first psychometric and quantitative evaluation of these competing models, using a new scale developed for this purpose, the Burmese Buddhist Religiosity Scale.